 According to the research, yes!
 Health-tracking apps and technology seem to be improving the overall health of users as compared to those who use strictly conventional care and associated health-tracking methods.

-While this (like any information) should be taken with a grain of salt, it is an important finding.
+While we should take this (like any information) with a grain of salt, it is an important finding.
 This data indicates that our trend toward empowering patients to track their health and modify their habits to obtain better numbers is an effective way to improve the health of a large group of individuals.

 Apps that are leading the charge on health-tracking and making a positive difference in users’ lives include: